ankit-c11/cognitio20/README.md

-# cognitio20
+# Cognitio-20
- Website of annual fest of Mechanical engineering department, NIT Jamshedpur
+Website for Cognitio, the annual fest of Mechanical Engineering Department, N.I.T.
+Jamshedpur